IslandViewPTA/islandview-pta-site/content/news/2021-1-newsletter.md

 {{< fig src="dec-smile-flyer.png" align="center" class="max-w-xs" >}}

-## Shopping Benefits Island View
+## Amazon Smile Helps Island View

-**Your online shopping can benefit Island View simply by selecting** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
-Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
-Super easy and it means a world of difference to our staff & students!
-Thank you for your support!

-{{< fig src="february-pta-meeting.png" align="center" class="max-w-xs" >}}

-## Next PTA Meeting: Feb 2
+Thank you to everyone who has Island View PTA selected as their designated non-profit through Amazon Smile!
+With so many purchases made online this holiday season, the .5% of your purchase price that was automatically donated by Amazon was greatly appreciated!

+If you haven't already, it's SUPER EASY!
+Just designate Island View PTA as the non-profit you'd like the donation made to, shop as usual, and Amazon does the rest!

 ## You're INCREDIBLE!